Constant factor Approximation Algorithms for Uniform Hard Capacitated Facility Location Problems: Natural LP is not too bad: Capacitated Knapsack Median Problem

-Constraint~(\ref{LP-meta-clusters_const1-sparse}) ensures that the opened facilities are well spread out amongst the clusters as no more than $1$ facility is opened in a sparse cluster.
-Constraint (\ref{LP-meta-clusters_const1-dense}) makes certain that at least $\floor {\demandofj{j}/\capacity}$ facilities are opened in a dense cluster $j$.
-Constraint~(\ref{LP-meta-clusters_const1-group-CKM}) and (\ref{LP-meta-clusters_const2}) ensure that at least $\gamma_r$ and $\max\{0,~q'_r-1\}$ facilities are opened in $\mcone{r}$ and $\mctwo{r}$ respectively.
-Constraint~(\ref{LP-meta-clusters_const3}) guarantees that opened facilities are within the available budget.
+Constraints~(\ref{LP-meta-clusters_const1-dense-3}) and (\ref{LP-meta-clusters_const2-3}) ensure that sufficient number of facilities are opened in a meta-cluster.
+Constraints~(\ref{LP-meta-clusters_const1-sparse-3}) and~(\ref{LP-meta-clusters_const1-dense-3}) ensure that the opened facilities are well spread out amongst the clusters as no more than $1$ and $\floor {\frac{\demandofj{j'}}{\capacity}}$ facilities are opened in a sparse and dense cluster respectively.
+Constraint~(\ref{LP-meta-clusters_const1-dense-3}) also ensures that at least $\floor {\frac{\demandofj{j'}}{\capacity}}$ facilities are opened in a dense cluster.
+This requirement is essential to make sure that the demand of a dense cluster is served within the cluster only.
+Hence, equality in constraint~(\ref{LP-meta-clusters_const1-dense-3}) is important.